Back

 "The family was informed that sutures placed during the initial operation closed off the bowel, leading to obstruction and perforation."

-60-year-old Joanne Downie underwent elective laparoscopic gastric bypass and gall bladder surgery on October 16, 2023, at a private hospital in regional Queensland.
-Following the procedure, she experienced severe pain and drowsiness, with her condition deteriorating over several days.
+Joanne Downie, 60, underwent elective laparoscopic gastric bypass and gall bladder surgery on October 16, 2023, at a private hospital in regional Queensland.
+Postoperatively, she experienced severe pain and drowsiness, deteriorating over several days.

-On October 21, the surgeon performed a corrective surgery before transferring her to a public hospital ICU, where a third operation occurred.
-She died the following day.
+On October 21, the surgeon performed corrective surgery, then transferred her to a public hospital ICU.
+A third operation occurred, but she died the following day.

-The family, represented by Maurice Blackburn Lawyers, is pursuing a medical negligence claim against the surgeon and hospital.
-The claim alleges:
+The family is pursuing a medical negligence claim against the surgeon and hospital, represented by Maurice Blackburn Lawyers.

 Risk Statistics